 Lost and Found

-Lost and found items will be immediately taken to the Dean's Office (230 Wurster Hall) for short-term storage.
+Lost and found items will be immediately taken to the Facilities Office (117 Wurster Hall) for short-term storage.
 By the end of the semester all items in the lost and found will be either disposed of (if the items found are papers, books, pens, pencils, etc.) or sent to campus police (cell phones, larger electronic equipment and other personal items).
 By the end of May, any unclaimed flash drives or external harddrives will be reformatted and given to the Library, embARC High School students, other summer program participants, or the IIT group.